run-ai/docs/docs/developer/cluster-api/reference/inference.md

      Access to Containers guide on
      https://docs.run.ai/admin/runai-setup/config/allow-external-access-to-containers/

-   slotsPerWorker	<Object>
-     Number of slots to allocate per worker in the created mpijob.

    stdin	<Object>
      Instructs the system to keep stdin open for the container(s) running the created workload, even if nothing is attached.